The Bernese GNSS Software is a scientific, high-precision, multi-GNSS data

 This website provides information on the features of the software and how to obtain it.
 Please refer to the support page for information on the tested platforms, bug fixes, and how to reach us for technical support.

-project on GNSS satellite orbit modelling
+- Enhanced satellite orbit modelling

 in the user database of the Bernese GNSS Software.